shapeoko/Docs/content/wiring_3.md

 ## Option #3
 This is the 'mount the controller on the machine' method.
 It's experimental, it's untested, it's **hot**.
-You can assemble the entire machine before doing this step.
+You can assemble the entire machine before doing this step*.
 If you venture down this path, you're an explorer, and may be on your own.
 It might be worth it.

+###assembly tip
+_*while it's physically possible to attach the arduino after the machine is assembled, it's a pain in the ass.
+If you want to do yourself a favor, and save some frustration.
+Wire the entire gantry before mounting it to the work area._

 _note: in all the pictures shown below, yellow zip ties are used. these are preferred for documentation because they are more visible than the black zip ties included with your kit_